dhpour/annotitan/README.md

 NGINX_CONF='./nginx/local_nginx.conf:/etc/nginx/conf.d/default.conf:ro'
 DEBUG='True'
 ```
-- Put each dataset in a folder in `media` directory in the app root.
+- Put each dataset in a folder in `media` directory at the app root.
 This dataset folder should consist of archives and metadata file.
 - Run the app with `docker-compose.yml`
 - Start an interactive shell inside `web` container
     - Migrate Django database models
     - Create django super user
-    - In Django shell use `shellutil.py` script to load audio from archives and pair them with metadata in database.
+    - In the Django shell use `shellutil.py` script to load audio from archives and pair them with metadata in the database.
 - `Annotitan` is a self-sufficient app that you can run locally or on the web.
 If you run it on the web and would like to verify the users who register to contribute to annotating your data, you should add your SMTP email account to the environment variables (`.env` file) for the user verification process.